 - Certificates of deposit.
 These are sold by banks and are a lot like a savings account but unlike a savings account, when you put your money in a CD, you agree to not take it out for some defined period of time, for example, a 6-month CD or a 3-year CD.
 Because the bank knows that it doesn’t have to worry about paying you back for this defined amount of time, it will pay you a higher interest rate than it would for a regular savings account.

 - Money market accounts.
-These are held by banks or investment companies to be somewhere in between a savings account and a mutual fund.
+These are held by banks or investment companies and are somewhere in between a savings account and a mutual fund.
 The money market fund will have some investments (generally things like CDs and bonds) and will pay you interest – that interest may go up or down depending on how the investments are doing.
 You can take your money out of the money market account anytime you want to and the interest paid by the money market account can go up or down.
 One key difference between the money market account and a savings account is that money market accounts will generally have a relatively high minimal deposit amount.
 Because of this, money market accounts pay you a little higher interest than a savings account.

 Ranked from lowest risk to highest risk: